Dermatology

 History

 A detailed history is the single most important step toward diagnosing the cause of itching.
 This should include information on the onset, extent (generalized vs. localized), severity, type of itch, aggravating and alleviating factors, diurnal and seasonal variations, bathing, occupation, hobbies, medication history and allergies, and past medical and surgical history.
 Inquire about personal or family history of atopy (childhood eczema, allergic rhinitis, asthma), household and other contacts, pets, travel history, sexual history, and history of intravenous drug use (human immunodeficiency virus [HIV] or hepatitis C infection).
-If the patient has recently undergone surgery, it is important to find out if hydroxyethyl cellulose was used as a plasma expander, because this substance can be associated with intense generalized pruritus lasting for up to one year.
-Always listen to the patients and other physicians' theories of possible causes.
+If the patient has recently undergone surgery, ask if hydroxyethyl cellulose was used as a plasma expander, because this substance can be associated with intense generalized pruritus lasting for up to one year.

 Review of Systems

-A complete detailed inquiry is especially important in chronic pruritus of unknown origin, including general health (fever, chills, weight loss); skin (pigmentation, sweating, asteatosis, plethora, and jaundice); hair (growth, texture, loss); nails (Beau's lines, onycholysis, color changes); eyes (exophthalmos, color changes); and endocrine, hematopoietic, gastrointestinal, genitourinary, neurologic, and mental status.
-5–7,10
+A detailed history is important in chronic pruritus of unknown origin, including general health (fever, chills, weight loss); skin (pigmentation, sweating, asteatosis, plethora, and jaundice); hair (growth, texture, loss); nails (Beau's lines, onycholysis, color changes); eyes (exophthalmos, color changes); and endocrine, hematopoietic, gastrointestinal, genitourinary, neurologic, and mental status.5-7, 10

 Physical Examination

-The skin should be examined thoroughly for evidence of any recognizable disorder.
+The skin should be examined for evidence of any recognizable disorder.
 Scratching (causing excoriations) or rubbing (producing papules, nodules, and lichenified plaques) can lead to secondary changes that should not be interpreted as a primary skin disorder but can mimic one.
-Examination of the upper midback can help in this distinction, because it is relatively inaccessible to the hands and unavailable for scratching.
+Examination of the upper midback can help in this distinction, because it is relatively inaccessible and unavailable for scratching.

 Look for evidence of parasitic infestation, especially scabies and lice.
-Examination of the skin, hair and genitalia with surveillance scrapings can identify either disorder.
-Direct, reflected light can identify nits of pubic and head lice.
+Examination of the skin, hair, and genitalia with surveillance scrapings can identify either disorder.
 Examination of clothing seams can identify body lice in the unkempt (vagabond's disease).

-Look for other cutaneous signs mentioned in the “Review of Systems” section.
-A complete physical examination is essential, including pelvic and rectal examinations.
-Enlargement of the lymph nodes, liver, and spleen are important to identify.
-5–7,10
+A complete physical examination to look for other cutaneous signs mentioned in the “Review of Systems” section is essential.
+Pelvic and rectal examination as well as examination of the lymph nodes, liver, and spleen is important.5-7, 10

 Investigations

-In some cases, no laboratory studies are necessary, because the diagnosis will be apparent from the history, physical examination, or bedside studies (such as a scabies preparation).
+In some cases, the diagnosis is apparent from the history, physical examination, or bedside studies (such as a scabies preparation).
 When the diagnosis is not apparent, laboratory studies may be indicated.

 In general, the laboratory investigation should be directed by the findings of the history and physical examination.
-However, in a patient with no pertinent findings on history and physical examination to direct the investigation, a reasonable initial screen consists of complete blood count, blood urea nitrogen, creatinine, aspartate transaminase, alanine aminotransferase, alkaline phosphatase, bilirubin, hepatitis C antibodies, thyroid-stimulating hormone, and chest x-ray.
+In a patient with no pertinent findings, a reasonable initial screen consists of complete blood count, complete metabolic panel, hepatitis C antibodies, TSH, and chest x-ray.
 Based on the initial results and the course of the pruritus, further testing may be indicated (Box 3).

 Box 3: Laboratory Investigations for Generalized Pruritus